oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Date in Involvements
 <missing-date-in-involvements>
-For each item in the list of involvements it MUST be tested that it includes the property `date`.
+For each item in the list of involvements it SHALL be tested that it includes the property `date`.

 The relevant path for this test is: